bautret/Tutorials/SQL/README.md

 FROM table
 ```

 You don't have to select everything.
-You can choose the columns that are interesting to you.
-Each column is separated by a comma, except the last one.
-You don't have to go to the following line for each new element, but it adds to readability.
+You can choose specific columns.
+Each column is separated by a **comma**, except the last one.

+You don't have to go to the following line for each new element.
+However, it adds to readability.

 ```sql
 SELECT column_1,